ChuckL/res-resizer/README.md

 Android
 -------
-`$./resizer.py -a --folder ~/MyProject/res/drawables-xxhdpi` resize all
+`$./resizer.py -a --folder ~/MyProject/res/drawables-xxxhdpi` resize all
-found images in xxhdpi folder.
+found images in xxxhdpi folder.
 Script will output in Android style.

-`$ ./resizer.py -a --file ~/MyProjects/res/drawables-xxhdpi/my_image.png`
+`$ ./resizer.py -a --file ~/MyProjects/res/drawables-xxxhdpi/my_image.png`
 resize specific image only.

-`$ ./resizer.py -a --prod` automatically find xxhdpi folder and execute as with --folder option.
+`$ ./resizer.py -a --prod` automatically find xxxhdpi folder and execute as with --folder option.
 Note: --prod does not work with iOS flag.

 `$ ./resizer.py --exclude-scale [mdpi|hdpi|xhdpi]` do not scale down to this density.